Two years on, there is rising hope even as Ukraine's children face enormous challenges

-One year on, World Vision's humanitarian response to the crisis has spanned four countries: Ukraine, Romania, Moldova and Georgia, providing for the needs of 656,320 people, over 251,000 of them are children.
+Two years on, World Vision's humanitarian response to the crisis has spanned four countries working with 28 partners: Ukraine, Romania, Moldova and Georgia, providing for the needs of over 1.6 million people, almost half of them are children.
 These include the internally displaced, refugees and host families.

-A new humanitarian player in Ukraine, World Vision works with 12 national and international partners across 24 municipalities through offices in Kyiv, Lviv, Dnipro and Chernivtsi.
-It has assisted 412,418 internally displaced coming from the frontlines, which includes over 5,000 children and adults attended counseling sessions, and 37,579 people received cash assistance.
+A new humanitarian player in Ukraine, World Vision works with national and international partners across 24 regions assisting 1,020,038 internally displaced coming from the frontlines.

 World Vision operates in Romania for more than 30 years, and delivered assistance on the first weeks of the war.
-The response supported 171,313 refugees, host families and institutions through nine partners in 15 municipalities with relief, support in integration in host communities, and access to basic rights and needs – food & non-food, cash assistance, education, psychosocial support, participation, and livelihoods
+The response supported 301,114 refugees, host families and institutions through 17 partners in 13 municipalities.

-Though beset with its own economic challenges, Moldova rose to welcome refugees.
-World Vision started working in the county in March 2022 and was registered in May 2022.
-Supported by five partners and programmes in 33 districts, World Vision has assisted 60,000 refugees and host families and as sole partner of the World Food Programme, directly implements cash programming in 18 districts.
+Moldova rose to welcome refugees where World Vision was registered to operate in May 2022.
+Supported by 10 partners in 33 districts, World Vision assisted 263,631 refugees and host families.
+It is the sole partner of the World Food Programme, directly implementing cash program in 18 districts.

-World Vision is one of the leading advocates on children’s rights in Georgia with over 20 years of work in the country, working to strengthen the child welfare system and create a empowering and inclusive society for children that provides equal opportunities.
-It has been providing assistance to 25,101 Ukrainian refugees with relief assistance, education, protection and cash programming.
+World Vision is one of the leading advocates on children’s rights in Georgia with over 20 years of work in the country.
+It has been providing assistance to 23,419 Ukrainian refugees in four districts.

 World Vision is responding to the needs of Ukrainian refugees and internally displaced, and host communities.

 The war in Ukraine that started on 24 February 2022 brought unimaginable suffering and pain to over 17 million Ukrainians, many are women and children.
-A year on as we commemorate the crisis, we call on the world to act - the children of Ukraine deserve a peaceful world where they can pursue their dreams, and live a life of fullness.
+Over a year on, World Vision's assistance has reached over 1.3 million people, almost half are children and the most vulnerable.

 Response Director Chris Palusky: “Children are struggling to cope with trauma piled on top of trauma.
 Based on the experiences of other children and families affected by conflict, we can expect that over 1.5 million children in Ukraine may develop depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder or schizophrenia as a result of their experiences during the war."

-At World Vision, we continue to call on all sides to promote peace.
+We at World Vision continue to call on all sides to promote peace.

 World Vision’s work in Eastern Europe